MrSinho/shengine/VulkanSteps.md

 ## VkInstance and instance extensions

 A VkInstance is what is the intermediate component between yout program and Vulkan.
 To create an instance you first need to setup a `VkInstanceCreateInfo` structure which holds the `VkApplicationInfo`, the name and number of the validation layers you want to use, and the instance extensions.
-In the future you're going to create a [swapchain](#Header), which you'll be able to use only by enabling
+In the future you're going to create a swapchain, which you'll be able to use only by enabling

 ## Create a native window surface

+Cross platform window handlers are great.
+GLFW is one of them.
+It allows creating windows, handling events and inputs for every platform.
+GLFW was first meant to be linked with OpenGL, but later it supported many other APIs.
+Surfaces in Vulkan have to be platform spe

 ## Physical devices and queue families